 This one's easy.
 A review of research published in the American Journal of Cardiology found that having sex once a month or less increases your risk of cardiovascular disease.
 Although erectile dysfunction (ED) can be an indicator of heart disease, this review found an association between low sexual activity and heart disease independent of ED.

 The Remedy Rx: Get down to it.
 (Unfortunately, it's not clear from the study if masturbation had beneficial effects, but it couldn't hurt.)

 Foods high in omega-3s are great for our heart.
 This type of unsaturated fatty acid may reduce inflammation throughout the body, decrease triglycerides, lower blood pressure and decrease heart disease risk, the Mayo Clinic says.

-Recommendation: Eat whole-food sources of omega-3s like lean fish, grass-fed beef, walnuts and omega-3 eggs.
+The Remedy Rx: Eat whole-food sources of omega-3s like lean fish, grass-fed beef, walnuts and omega-3 eggs.
 The National Institutes of Health recommend women get 1,100mg and men have 1,600mg of omega-3s daily.
 Don't take a shortcut by popping supplements; research indicates they may be ineffective.

 … And Eating Too Many Omega-6s

 Be on the lookout for omega-3's cousin.
 Consuming too many omega-6s can raise your risk of heart disease.
 Although this polyunsaturated fatty acid is essential for health, most Americans eat too much.
 Scientists believe an excess of omega-3s can trigger inflammation throughout the body, which is bad for your heart.
 They're most commonly found in vegetable and corn oils, mayonnaise and salad dressings.

 The Remedy Rx: Experts say vegetable and seed oils are the biggest sources of omega-6s in the American diet.
 Cook with heart-healthy olive oil instead.